RIFO: Pushing the Efficiency of Programmable Packet Schedulers: Evaluation

 \subsubsection{Impact of T and B}

 In this section, we study the impact of a large tracking range $T$ for scenarios with a larger queue size $B$.
 Since we already reported the impact of $T$ and $B$ when one of them is constant, we now equate the values of both parameters and report the impact on the FCT and throughput.
 The choice of equal parameters $T=B$ is especially attractive, as it relieves network operators from the necessity of setting the parameter $T$.

-Table~\ref{tab:FCT-T=B-Small} and Table~\ref{tab:FCT-T=B-Large} shows that the FCT of flows improves when we use equal value for $T$ and $B$ for small and large flows. \systemname achieves a shorter FCT for small flows, while AIFO has it for large flows. \systemname gains high throughput when the T and B are higher, and the network load is low.
-However, increasing the load has the opposite impact on the average throughput of all flows regardless of the values of T and B. We also note that increasing the size of the guaranteed admission buffer (the parameter~$k$) harms the FCT of the small flows.
+\ToN{ Table~\ref{tab:FCT-T=B-Small} and Table~\ref{tab:FCT-T=B-Large} show that the FCT of flows in \systemname and AIFO improves when we use equal value for $T$ and $B$ for both small and large flows. \systemname achieves approximately $3$x shorter FCT for small flows, specifically when the network has a lower load, while both approaches achieve a similar FCT for small flows when the B is 500. \systemname gains high throughput when the T and B are higher, and the network load is low.
+However, increasing the load has the opposite impact on the average FCT of all flows regardless of the values of T and B. We also note that increasing the size of the guaranteed admission buffer (the parameter~$k$) harms the FCT of the small flows. }